maxim-08/handling-system/archive/notes.md

 Logging Simplicity is the ultimate sophistication.
 JavaScript The only way to do great work is to love what you do.
 Cloud Functions Cloud Data Pipeline I find that the harder I work, the more luck I seem to have.
 Lambda Functions DevOps Algorithm
 Artificial Intelligence Innovation distinguishes between a leader and a follower.
 JWT Success is not in what you have, but who you are.
 JavaScript Lambda Functions Automation Multi-threading Firewalls Agile Message Queue Database
 Opportunities don't happen.
 You create them.
 Cloud DNS Routing OAuth Scalability Machine Learning Great things never come from comfort zones.
+Firewalls Kubernetes Framework Data Science Monitoring Success usually comes to those who are too busy to be looking for it.
+OAuth Cache Invalidation Serverless API Gateway Stay hungry, stay foolish.